Three-coloring triangle-free graphs on surfaces I. Extending a coloring to a disk with one triangle: Graphs with one triangle

 \myclaim{cl-faces}{ All faces of $G$ distinct from $R$ and $T$ have length exactly five.}

-To prove~\refclaim{cl-faces} consider a face $v_1v_2\ldots v_k$ of length $k\ge 6$ in $G$.
+To prove~\refclaim{cl-faces} consider a face $f=v_1v_2\ldots v_k$ of length $k\ge 6$ in $G$.
 By~\refclaim{E} we may assume without loss of generality that $v_2$ and $v_3$ are internal.
 Furthermore, if $k=6$, then not all of $v_1$, $v_4$, $v_5$ and $v_6$ may belong to $R$, by \refclaim{cl-no22r}, and hence, by symmetry, we may assume that either $v_4$ or $v_6$ is internal.
 Let $W=\{v_2,v_k\}$ if $k>6$ and $W=\{v_2,v_4,v_6\}$ if $k=6$.
-Let $G'$ be the graph obtained from $G$ by identifying the vertices of $W$ to a new vertex $w$ and deleting all resulting parallel edges.
+Let $G'$ be the graph obtained from $G$ by identifying the vertices of $W$ to a new vertex $w$ and deleting all resulting parallel edges (the drawing of the new vertex $w$ is placed inside the face $f$ of $G$ and the drawings of the edges incident with the vertices of $W$ in $G$ are first shifted infinitesimally so that they do not intersect and then joined to $w$ through $f$).
 Thus $E(G')\subseteq E(G)$.
 By~\refclaim{Z} and~\refclaim{A} the vertices of $W$ are pairwise non-adjacent; thus the identifications created no loops.
 Observe that every $3$-coloring $\psi$ of $G'$ gives rise to a $3$-coloring of $G$ (color the vertices of $W$ using $\psi(w)$).
 It follows that some $3$-coloring of $R$ does not extend to a $3$-coloring of $G'$.
 Let $G''$ be a minimal subgraph of $G'$ such that $R$ is a subgraph of $G''$ and every $3$-coloring of $R$ that extends to a $3$-coloring of $G''$ also extends to a $3$-coloring of $G'$; then $G''$ is $R$-critical.

 Next we show that $G''$ satisfies ($*$).
 As a first step we prove that $G''$ does not have a triangle other than $T$.
 To that end let $K'\ne T$ be a triangle in $G''$.
 Recall that $E(G'')\subseteq E(G)$.
 Two of the edges of $K'$ are incident in $G$ with distinct vertices $w_1,w_2\in W$.
 Let $K$ be the corresponding $5$-cycle in $G$, obtained from $K'$ by replacing $w$ with the two-edge path between $w_1$ and $w_2$ with internal vertex in $\{v_1,v_3,v_5\}$.
 Observe that $K$ does not bound a face in $G$, contrary to~\refclaim{A}.
 Therefore, $G''$ does not have a triangle distinct from $T$.
 Consider now a $4$-cycle $L'$ in $G''$.
 The corresponding cycle $L$ in $G$ (constructed in the same way as $K$) has length six.
-As $L$ does not bound a face we can apply~\refclaim{A6} to the cycle $L$.
-By the first result of this paragraph it follows that $T$ is contained in the closed disk bounded by $L'$, and hence $G''$ satisfies ($*$).
+As $L$ does not bound a face we can apply~\refclaim{A6} to the cycle $L$; it follows that $T$ is contained in the closed disk bounded by $L$.
+Note that the point $p$ is contained in the open disk bounded by $T$ and since $p$ does not lie inside $f$, the choice of the drawing of $G'$ ensures that $p$ is contained in the open disk bounded by $L'$.
+It follows that $G''$ satisfies ($*$).

 Since $G''$ has fewer vertices than $G$, $G''$ is one of the graphs drawn in Figure~\ref{fig-6plus3}.
 Furthermore, the first result of the previous paragraph implies that $T$ is the unique triangle of $G''$.
 However, this implies that the distance between $T$ and $R$ in $G$ is at most one, contradicting \refclaim{cl-disttr}.
 This proves~\refclaim{cl-faces}. \endclaim